-This section also contains instructions for setting up an RS485 serial interface and an Ethernet connection.
+This section also contains instructions for setting up an RS485 serial interface.

 Wiring the RS232 Interface

 The first step is to connect the built-in RS232 port in the DF868 to one of the serial ports (COM1 or COM2) on the personal computer.
 Table 6-1 below lists the standard cables available from the factory for this purpose.